Asan Barrage

-The Asan Barrage is a barrage in the Uttarakhand-Himachal Pradesh border region in Doon Valley (Dehradun district), northern India, situated at the confluence of the Eastern Yamuna Canal and the Asan River and about 11 km from Dakpathar, and 28 km. northwest of Dehradun in Uttarakhand.
-The barrage is 287.5m long and has water throughout the year which is fed from the river Asan and the discharge channel of the river Yamuna.
-Since 2020 it has been declared as Uttarakhand's first Ramsar site.
+The Asan Barrage is a barrage in the Uttarakhand-Himachal Pradesh border region in Doon Valley (Dehradun district), northern India, situated at the confluence of the Eastern Yamuna Canal and the Asan River and about 11 km from Dakpathar, and 28 km northwest of Dehradun in Uttarakhand.
+The barrage is 287.5 m long and has water throughout the year which is fed from the river Asan and the discharge channel of the river Yamuna.
+Since 2020, it has been declared Uttarakhand's first Ramsar site.